BendingSpoons/katana-swift/README.md

 struct GenerateRandomNumberFromBackend: SideEffect {
   func sideEffect(_ context: SideEffectContext<CounterState, AppDependencies>) throws {
     // invokes the `getRandomNumber` method that returns a promise that is fullfilled
-    // when the number is recevied.
+    // when the number is received.
 At that point we dispatch a State Updater
     // that updates the state
     context.dependencies.APIManager
         .getRandomNumber()